MIROC-DOC/model_description/descript_files/d.5-tracer.md

 dynamic core.
 The spectral method is an excellent method, but it has some drawbacks.

 1. Because of Gibbs phenomenon, noisy oscillations are produced when representing a non-smooth field.

-2. Associated with Gibbs phenomenon, negative value may occure on grids where they are not supposed to such as, eg., specific humidity.
+2. Associated with Gibbs phenomenon, negative value may occur on grids where they are not supposed to such as, eg., specific humidity.

 3. Global conservation of conservative quantity is good enough, but local conservation does not always hold.

 4. The property that information is transmitted from upstream to downstream is not always satisfied.
 In spherical model, information travels instantly to the other side of the world.

-Despite of these disadvantages, MIROC has adoptted spectral method as dynamic core.
+Despite of these disadvantages, MIROC has adopted spectral method as dynamic core.
 Gibbs phenomenon usually doesn't cause any problems.
 However, when describing the transport of materials with strong discontinuity, the noisy oscillation and unexpected negative values